thwerks/NodeJS-Home-Assistant-Framework/install-ha-esphome.md

     ports:
       - 80:6052
 ```
+* Remove the `esphome` codeblock if you only need Home Assistant Core
 * Change port 80 to port you want to use for ESPHome Dashboard or remove the "ports" code block and uncomment network_mode: host to use default port of 6052
 * Then run docker compose